-Budgeted cost: £100,000
+Budgeted cost: £

-Activity Evidence that supports this approach Challenge number(s) addressed Small group tuition Engage with the National Tutoring Programme to give a significant proportion of the students who receive tutoring will be disadvantaged, including those who are high attainers.
-Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining students or those falling behind, both one-to-one: One to one tuition EEF (educationendowmentfoundation.org.uk) And in small groups: Small group tuition Toolkit Strand Education Endowment Foundation EEF 1, 2 Extended school time Provide extended school time at KS4 through after school achieve sessions, weekend, holiday catch up sessions, supervised revision room and Maths hotel initiative.
+Activity Evidence that supports this approach Challenge number(s) addressed Extended school time Provide extended school time at KS4 through after school achieve sessions, weekend, holiday catch up sessions, supervised revision room and Maths hotel initiative.
 'The evidence indicates that, on average, students make two additional months' progress per year from extended school time and in particular through the targeted use of before and after school programmes.
 There is some evidence that disadvantaged students benefit more, making closer to three months' additional progress.'
 (EEF 2020).
 Extending school time EEF (educationendowmentfoundation.org.uk) 1,4 Fresh Start Literacy Fund Teaching Assistants to support the delivery of morning Fresh Start intervention sessions for students with very low literacy levels.
 Fund Fresh Start CPD package for key staff.
 EEF Improving Literacy guidance report (2019) recommendation 7 is to provide quality literacy interventions and appropriate assessment tools to match students to relevant interventions.
 A popular phonics programme for students in Years 5 - 8 is Fresh Start.
 This is a catch-up literacy intervention for students at risk of falling behind their peers in early secondary schooling.
 It provides systematic and rigorous practice in phonics so that students are at an appropriate level to join the mainstream group after completion of the intervention.
-Fresh Start EEF (educationendowmentfoundation.org.uk) 1, 2

-Specialist Teacher of SEND Fund Specialist Teacher of SEND to support targeted interventions following termly inclusion meetings.
+Fresh Start EEF (educationendowmentfoundation.org.uk) 1, 2 Specialist Teacher of SEND Fund Specialist Teacher of SEND to support targeted interventions following termly inclusion meetings.
 A large number of our SEND students are also disadvantaged students.
 The EEF Special Education Needs in Mainstream Schools guidance report recommends that schools should understand the needs of students, and that they should complement high quality teaching with targeted interventions.
+1,2, 5, 6

+Accelerated Reader,

+Reading Plus, Lexia Sparx

+Maths

-1,2, 5, 6 Accelerated Reader, Lexia and Hegarty Maths - Hegarty Maths utilised to support independent study. - Accelerated reader used as a reading age screening and to support reading for pleasure.
+- Sparx Maths utilised to support independent study. - Accelerated reader used as a reading age screening and to support reading for pleasure. - Lexia and Reading Plus utilised as an intervention programme to support students with low literacy levels. - Fund HLTA to support with delivery of high quality literacy intervention.

 EEF research and evidence provided by Renaissance Learning shows that Digital Technology approaches have the most impact on improving outcomes for disadvantaged students, particularly with regards to reading and improving Maths skill.
 These will also support home learning.

-Using Digital Technology to Improve Learning EEF (educationendowmentfoundation.org.uk) 1, 2 - Lexia utilised as an intervention programme to support students with low literacy levels.
-Accelerated Reader EEF (educationendowmentfoundation.org.uk)
+Using Digital Technology to Improve Learning | EEF (educationendowmentfoundation.org.uk)

+Accelerated Reader | EEF (educationendowmentfoundation.org.uk) 1, 2